Eawag-DataWareHouse/SDWH/Documentation/Installation.md

 ```

 ### Install rgdal package
-You need to insatall all the R packages you use in your conversion skripts.
+You need to install all the R packages you use in your conversion scripts.

 (Remark) Usually this works as follows:
 ```